erebos12/system_design/microservices/microservice_design_sample_with_assembladge.md

 ## 1. Define system operations

-- NR001: Upload files incl. validation
+- SO001: Upload files incl. validation
   - asset file, journal file, account file
-- NR002: Create client
-- NR003: Create public facility for one client
-- NR004: Create years for one public facility
-- NR005: Create configurations for one year (complex config)
-  - config A - account ranges
-  - config B
-  - config C
   - ... more will come up in future
+- SO002: Create client
+- SO003: Create public facility for one client
+- SO004: Create fee-calculation for one year & one public facility
+- SO005: Create configurations for one fee-calculation/year (complex config)
+  - sub-config A - account ranges
+  - sub-config B - interest rates
+  - ... more will come up in future
-- NR006: Calculate reports
+- SO006: Calculate reports
   - report A, report B, report C
-  - more will come up in future
+  - ... more will come up in future
-- NR007: Download reports via Excel
-- NR008: Dashboard for reports
+- SO007: Dashboard for reports
-- NR009: statistics
-  - based on file data from clients
-  - based on reports
-  - based on configurations

 ## 2. Define subdomains based on operations

 - client
 - public facility
-- year
+- calculation-year
 - files
   - assets
   - journal